Vehicle Safety Glossary

 Active Recall

-A recall that has not yet been completed — the vehicle still needs the repair or replacement.
+A recall that has not yet been completed for a specific vehicle, meaning the repair or replacement is still outstanding.

 Recall Campaign

-The formal process by which a manufacturer notifies owners and repairs vehicles affected by a safety defect.
+The formal NHTSA-tracked process by which a manufacturer notifies owners and repairs vehicles affected by a specific safety defect.

 Safety Complaint

-A report filed by a vehicle owner with NHTSA describing a potential safety-related defect.
+A report filed by a vehicle owner or other consumer with NHTSA describing a potential safety-related defect.

 Crash Report